minhquach8/RAG_v1/README.md

 ```

 ## Notes
 - The program uses the `Qwen/Qwen3-8B` model from Hugging Face for answer generation.
-Ensure you have sufficient computational resources (e.g., GPU or MPS support on macOS).
+Ensure you have sufficient computational resources (e.g., GPU, MPS on macOS, or CUDA on Windows).
+- Device fallback is implemented: if MPS (macOS) or CUDA (Windows) runs out of memory, the program switches to CPU automatically.
 - The `__pycache__` folder is auto-generated by Python for performance optimization.
 It is included in `.gitignore` to avoid tracking in Git.
 - Logs are stored in `processing_log.txt` and refreshed every 30 minutes.